 Hiking Trails and Waterfalls

-As we mentioned, about 18 miles of hiking trails await at Stone Mountain State Park.
+As we mentioned, about 18 miles of Stone Mountain NC trails are in the State Park.
 The Mountains-to-Sea Trail even runs through here, starting at the Backpack Parking area for folks heading on the Widows Creek Trail.

 It runs along parts of the Stone Mountain Loop, too, with about six miles in total passing through the park on its way toward the Blue Ridge Parkway nearby.